geodask/svelte-reactive-table/sites/docs/src/routes/docs/reactivity/+page.md

 # Reactivity

-Reactivity is at the core of Svelte Reactive Table.
-Built with Svelte 5's runes system, the library automatically updates your table interface whenever your data changes.
+One of the most powerful aspects of Svelte Reactive Table is how it automatically keeps your UI in sync with your data.
+Built on Svelte 5's runes system, the library makes your tables reactive without any extra work from you.

-## How It Works
+## How it works

-When you create a table with `reactiveTable`, it establishes reactive bindings to your data.
-Any changes to your data or column definitions automatically reflect in the UI:
+When you create a table with `reactiveTable`, something special happens: the library establishes reactive connections to your data.
+This means any changes you make to your data automatically flow through to your table's display.

+Here's what this looks like in practice:

 ```svelte
 <script lang="ts">